jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (a) for the purposes of a transaction that will result in an overseas investment in sensitive land where the relevant land is or includes residential land, and related matters, if the person—
-    (i) holds a residence class visa granted under the Immigration Act 2009; and (ii) has been residing in New Zealand for at least the immediately preceding 12 months; and (iii) is tax resident in New Zealand (see subsection (2A)); and (iv) has been present in New Zealand for 183 days or more in total in the immediately preceding 12 months (counting presence in New Zealand for part of a day as a presence for a whole day):
+    (i) holds a residence class visa granted under the Immigration Act 2009; and (ii) has been residing in New Zealand for at least the immediately preceding 12 months; and (iii) is tax resident in New Zealand (see subsection (2A)):
+    (iv)
   (b) for the purposes of a transaction that will not result in an overseas investment in sensitive land where the relevant land is or includes residential land, and related matters, if the person—
     (i) holds a residence class visa granted under the Immigration Act 2009; and (ii) is in one of the following categories:
       (A) is domiciled in New Zealand; or
-      (B) is residing in New Zealand with the intention of residing there indefinitely, and has done for the immediately preceding 12 months (see subsection (3)).
+      (B) is residing in New Zealand with the intention of residing there indefinitely and has been residing in New Zealand for at least the immediately preceding 12 months and has been present in New Zealand for more than 183 days in the immediately preceding 12 months.
 (2A) In subsection (2)﻿(a)﻿(iii), tax resident in New Zealand means a person who is a New Zealand resident under section YD 1(3) of the Income Tax Act 2007, where the reference in section YD 1(3) to a 12-month period is treated as the immediately preceding 12 months (disregarding the rules in section YD 1(4) to (6) of that Act).
-(3) Absence from New Zealand for no more than 183 days in aggregate in the last 12 months (counting presence in New Zealand for part of a day as presence for a whole day) does not prevent a person from satisfying the requirement for residing in New Zealand for the last 12 months under subsection (2)﻿(b)﻿(ii)﻿(B).
+(3)
 (4) In this Act, a person (A) has a more than 25% ownership or control interest in another person (B) if A has—and references to other ownership or control interests (for example, of 10% or more) have a corresponding meaning.
   (a) a beneficial entitlement to, or a beneficial interest in, more than 25% of B's securities; or (b) the power to control the composition of more than 25% of the governing body of B; or